Learn · Accounting & bookkeeping

 By Marcus Brandt · Head of Seller Accounting

-Updated June 26, 2026
+Updated July 30, 2026

 Bookkeeping for an Amazon FBA business is harder than ordinary retail bookkeeping for one reason: the money that lands in your bank account is already net of a dozen different deductions.
-Amazon doesn't pay you per sale — it pays you a lump sum every two weeks, after subtracting referral fees, FBA fulfillment fees, storage, advertising, refunds, and sometimes sales tax it collected on your behalf.
+Amazon doesn't pay you per sale.
+It pays you a lump sum every two weeks, after subtracting referral fees, FBA fulfillment fees, storage, advertising, refunds, and sometimes sales tax it collected on your behalf.
 If you book that deposit as a single line of 'sales,' your revenue is understated, your fees are invisible, and your profit is fiction.

 Use accrual accounting, not just the bank feed